lecluyse2000/CCalc/README.md

 ### Variables

 CCalc supports assigning the result of arithmetic expressions to a single character variable.
-The expected format is: {char} = {math expression}.
-See the [start guide](#start guide) for examples.
+The expected format is: `{char} = {math expression}`.
+See the [start guide](#start-guide) for examples.
-ANS is a program variable that stores the previous answer.
+`ANS` is a program variable that always stores the previous answer.

 ### Continuous Mode